serhan-yilmaz/spadis/README.md

-# spadis
+# SPADIS
-An algorithm for Selecting Predictive and DIverse SNPs in GWAS
+An algorithm for Selecting Predictive and Diverse SNPs in GWAS